 The trustee must also keep documents for a period of ten years after the trust has terminated.

-A registered trustee shall also ensure that all submissions required in terms of these Rules and any other submissions which the MFSA may request are submitted in a timely manner.
+A registered trustee shall also ensure that all submissions required in terms of these Rules and any other submissions which the MFSA may request are submitted on time.

-The trustee may also be set up as a company and be registered in accordance with the Malta Companies Act as a limited liability company.
+The trustee may also be set up as a company and be registered under the Malta Companies Act as a limited liability company.

 The trustee must also retain the records relating to the administration of a family trust for a period of not less than 10 years from the date of termination of the trust or trusteeship, whichever occurs earlier.